 Indigenous Peoples are unique and a distinct stakeholder of GCF.
 The rights of Indigenous Peoples are affirmed by international human rights instruments, including binding treaties and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 Indigenous Peoples have invaluable and critical contributions to make to climate change mitigation and adaptation.
 Yet they are also facing serious threats to the realization of their rights from climate change actions.

-The importance of engaging with indigenous peoples in climate change policies and actions has been recognized by the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC), including in the Cancun Agreement.
-The preamble of the Paris Agreement also acknowledges that Parties should, when taking action to address climate change, respect, promote and consider their respective obligations on, inter alia, the rights of indigenous people.
-The COP decision adopting the Paris Agreement recognized the need to strengthen practices and efforts of local communities and indigenous peoples related to addressing and responding to climate change and operationalised the local communities and indigenous peoples platform to help do this.
+The importance of engaging with Indigenous Peoples in climate change policies and actions has been recognized by the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC), including in the Cancun Agreement.
+The preamble of the Paris Agreement also acknowledges that Parties should, when taking action to address climate change, respect, promote and consider their respective obligations on, inter alia, the rights of Indigenous Peoples.
+The COP decision adopting the Paris Agreement recognized the need to strengthen practices and efforts of local communities and Indigenous Peoples related to addressing and responding to climate change and operationalised the local communities and Indigenous Peoples platform to help do this.
 The COP has further requested GCF consider a recommendation “to enhance [its] consideration of local, indigenous and traditional knowledge and practices and their integration into adaptation planning and practices, as well as procedures for monitoring, evaluation and reporting.”

 GCF's Indigenous Peoples Policy